sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 ```

-package (required field) - this is the package id that starts with 0Ho.
-The output of the force:package2:create command provides this ID.
+package (required field) - this is the package and everything in this sub-section contains info about that package.
+You can use aliasing and specify the package alias here or directly specify the 0Ho id of the package.
+This info is auto-populated in the sfdx-project.json when the `force:package:create` command executes successfully.

-path (required field) - root folder where the source metadata of the package is stored in the local workspace in Salesforce DX format
+path (required field) - root folder where the source metadata of the package is stored in the local workspace in Salesforce DX format.
+The metadata in this folder is used to create the package version when the `force:package:version:create` command is run.
+This info is auto-populated in the sfdx-project.json when the `force:package:create` command executes successfully.

-versionName (required field) and versionDescription (optional field) - name and description of the package version that you’re creating.

-versionNumber  (required field) - version number in major.minor.patch.build format where each one of these is a whole number.
+versionName (required field) and versionNumber  (required field) - name and version number.
+The latter is in major.minor.patch.build format where each one of these is a whole number.
 See [here](#ver-num) for more info about package version numbers.
+This info is auto-populated in the sfdx-project.json when the `force:package:create` command executes successfully.

+versionDescription (optional field) - description of the package version that you’re creating.

 ([Back to the Table of Contents](#toc))